CodeZephyr91/BugHunt-Solutions/ISSUES-(app.js,index.html,styles.css)(Day_1-2).md

 If a user fails to log in multiple times, the previous error message remains visible

 ## 6.Incorrect task updation in handleTaskToggle as API call may fail
-The task state is updated in UI first, but if the API call fails, it does not revert
+The task state is updated in UI first, but if the API call fails, it does not revert.

+UI must be updated only if the API call is successful